ideaspaper/restclient/README.md

 ### User Input Variables

 User input variables use the `{{:paramName}}` syntax and are ideal for dynamic path parameters, query parameters, headers, and request bodies.
-By default, you'll be prompted to enter values each time you run a request.
-Values are saved to your session and can be reused with the `--use-cached` flag.
+You'll be prompted to enter values each time you run a request.

 **Syntax:**